 Failure that does not directly impact safety but does impact the ability to detect a future fault (such as a fault in a diagnostic circuit).
 Annunciation failures are divided into annunciation detected (AD) and annunciation undetected (AU) failures.
-The Plant-STOP 9475 has no special diagnostic function, but failures of the redundant switch off path are classified as AU failures.

 No effect